“A crust eaten in peace is better than a banquet partaken in anxiety.” — Aesop

 With regards to nutrition the Mneme9 doesn’t advocate the following of any diet or taking of any particular supplements.
 This is because diets are difficult to keep up also boring and not pleasant and often also dangerous therefore they can lead to stress, dissatisfaction and health problems, while self-prescribed supplements taken without an expert medical advice can be useless, expensive and also toxic.
-Or the total avoidance of some recently demonised foods such as those containing gluten or eggs being totally unnecessary for most individuals

 Rather than following a diet or prescribing supplements, Mneme9 advocates adopting an eating strategy guided by the mind rather than dictated by the whims of the eyes and the palate and stomach so that one eats what is good for one’s body in controlled moderation without neglecting the pleasurable aspect of it.

 his eating concept was exemplified by the ancient Greek Physician Hippocrates father of Western medicine who over three thousand years ago stated that “A bit of food that is not necessarily healthy, but is pleasurable, is better for one’s body than food that is considered healthy but is unpleasant or not exciting to eat.”

 This means that one must not be rigid and inflexible in ones’ eating habits by totally excluding pleasurable foods because such approach would be a sign of hypochondria and excessive worry or obsession with one’s health.